Hemp Uses, A timely Revolution

-The outbreak of WW2 was definitely a factor.
-Demands for wartime supplies over-ran the demand for hemp products and wartime pressures suppressed what may have otherwise resulted in a hemp revolution at that time.
-Post war demand fell away and concerns about the narcotic effects of cannabis resulted in widespread legislation banning the cultivation of hemp in many countries including the USA, where hemp is still classed a a class-A narcotic.
-This paved the way for the synthetics boom as competitors in the marketplace encouraged people to rely on products made of synthetic materials less durable than hemp, therefore requiring us to keep consuming them at what has proved to be great cost to our planet and general well-being.
-But, happily, a turn around might well be underway.
 Very recently, Hemp has been legally grown in the U.S.A. albeit for experimental purposes in controlled farms and research centres in its territories.
 Ironically hemp products have always been popular and freely available in the USA.
 According to the “Hemp Industry Association” there are approximately $500 million worth of hemp products imported into the U.S. every year and the figure is growing, making the U.S. the biggest consumer of hemp on the planet.
-Thus, the hemp cultivation has been on the increase in countries without such tight restrictions to supply the increasing global demand.
+Hemp uses and cultivation has been on the increase in countries without such tight restrictions to supply the increasing global demand.
 A few countries, among them Israel and Canada, have also recently started to regulate cannabis as a medicine but subject to stricter rules than hemp.
-As new, more liberal legislation with regard to hemp growing spreads throughout the world, new opportunities to explore the many potential uses of hemp is also growing.
-As more countries start to see the benefits of this incredibly eco-friendly crop a great diversity of new uses for the plant are being developed behind the scenes.
-The possibilities seem to be endless.

 Hemp has been called one of the purest, most complete plants on Earth.
 Evidence suggests that it was one of the earliest plants to be cultivated for human use.
 It is also one of the fastest growing.
 Hemp plants reach heights of between 15 and 20 feet and require little fertilizer, no pesticides or herbicides and can be grown practically anywhere in the world.
 From seed hemp can grow 4 metres in just 14 weeks.
-Its long tap root draws nutrients from deeper down in the soil allowing for the growth of subsequent crops which consume nutrients nearer the surface.
-As such it is an extraordinarily eco-friendly, sustainable crop with more uses than can be listed here, but I have selected a few game changing hemp products which will be described later in this article:

 Is hemp different from cannabis and if so, how exactly?

-Actually, hemp and cannabis are the same plant.
-The issue lies in a cannabinoid known as Tetrahydracannabinol or “THC” which is credited to be the cannabinoid that produces the “high” or narcotic effect of cannabis.
-Hemp which is grown for use in industry and as a food has negligible quantities of THC.
-THC is found in the buds and flowers of female cannabis plants.
-Over periods of time, cannabis plants have been bred for low amounts of THC (for culinary and industrial purposes), and high amounts, such as for the narcotics industry.
 Another important cannabinoid found in hemp is CBD (Cannabidiol”) which is used widely in natural medicine and as a health supplement.
 CBD is not considered to have psychoactive properties and taking it even in large quantities and at high strengths cannot make a person “high”.
 The best quality CBD is found in the buds and flowers but it is also present in the stems, stalks and leaves of the hemp.
 Interestingly, CBD acts to reduce the psychoactive effects of THC.
-The properties of THC and CBD as well as a host of other interesting terpines combined in hemp will be discussed in a following article.
+The properties of THC and CBD as well as a host of other interesting terpenes combined in hemp will be discussed in a following article.

-Hemp as a food
+Hemp uses as a food

 Hemp seeds have many nutritional properties.
 They can be eaten raw and regularly added to cereals or granola.
 For maximum nutritional value they can be sprouted and eaten with salads.
 Hemp leaves can also be eaten.
 Hempseed can be ground into baking flour or added to smoothies or made into a milk-like product for drinking.
 Hemp seeds have a perfect balance of omega-6 to omega-3 fatty acids for absorption in the body as well as other important vitamins and minerals including the B group and iron.
 Hemp powder is an excellent complete protein which contains all the essential amino acids required by the human body.

 People have been making textiles with hemp for thousands of years.
-Perhaps the oldest hemp cultivation was in China.
+Perhaps the oldest hemp use cultivation was in China.
 This resulted in hemp garments of an unsurpassed softness and quality.
 The hemp fibres are from the stalks of the plant and are as long as the plant itself giving added strength and durability.
-But perhaps one of the most surprising and unique properties of hemp has given us the possibility of antibacterial textiles.
-Various chemicals found in hemp have been shown to possess antibacterial and anti-fungal properties.
-A Colorado company is currently developing hemp textiles to fight the spread of staph infections in hospitals by replacing the cotton and polyester in current usage which can harbour bacteria for months.
-The company “Envirotextiles” fabric is still under development but is showing promise in early lab tests.
+But perhaps one of the most surprising hemp uses and properties, has given us the possibility of antibacterial textiles.

 Graphene-like nanomaterial